High School Faculty

 Neil Maclean

-Digital Media Publications; Visual Art I; and, Yearbook
+Digital Media Publications; Visual Art I; Yearbook; and, Multivariable Calculus

 Neil Maclean

-Digital Media Publications; Visual Art I; and, Yearbook
+Digital Media Publications; Visual Art I; Yearbook; and, Multivariable Calculus

 Neil has a Master of Arts degree in Film-making from Leeds Metropolitan University, a PGCE (UK teaching diploma) from University College London and a Bachelor of Arts degree from Durham University.